Emilio-ops/ELENIDS/README.md

 The ids classification alghoritm does not require anything else.
 It produces several excel files.
 A complete implementation should also collect the packets from the network and pass them to the classification algorithm, but this is ouside the scope of our research.

+To execute the code, please clone the repository and run from your preferred IDE or download the repository and run the code with "python ids_classification_algorithm.py" after entering the correct directory.